What Do Agricultural Products Grader or Sorter Do?

 Coordination: Adjusting actions in relation to others' actions.

-Is There Job Demand for Agricultural Products Graders and Sorters?
+Job Outlook for Agricultural Products Graders and Sorters

-In 2016, there was an estimated number of 42,900 jobs in the United States for Agricultural Products Grader or Sorter.
+In the United States, there were 42,900 jobs for Agricultural Products Grader or Sorter in 2016.
 There is little to no growth in job opportunities for Agricultural Products Grader or Sorter.
 There will be an estimated 5,700 positions for Agricultural Products Grader or Sorter per year.

 The states with the most job growth for Agricultural Products Grader or Sorter are Montana, Washington, and Oregon.
 Watch out if you plan on working in Florida, South Carolina, or Maine.
 These states have the worst job growth for this type of profession.